Climate of Australia: Temperatures

 The tropical savannah zone of Northern Australia is warm to hot all year.
 Summers are hot in most of the country with average January maximum temperatures exceeding 30 °C over most of the mainland, except for high elevations.
 Winters are warm in the north and cool in the south, with nightly frosts common in inland areas south of the Tropic of Capricorn.
 Only at the highly elevated areas do wintertime temperatures approach those found in much of Europe or North America, especially the southern parts.

-Temperatures in Australia have followed an increasing trend between the years of 1910 to 2004 by approximately 0.7 °C. Overnight minimum temperatures have warmed more rapidly than daytime maximum temperatures.
+Temperatures in Australia have followed an increasing trend between the years of 1910 and 2004 by approximately 0.7 °C. Overnight minimum temperatures have warmed more rapidly than daytime maximum temperatures.
 The observed warming has hastened in recent years.
 The late-20th-century warming has been largely attributed to the increased greenhouse effect.
 Temperature differences between winter and summer are minor in the tropical region of Australia.
 However, they are greatest in the southern inland, with seasonal differences along the coast being moderated by the ocean's proximity.
 In July, a more common latitudinal distribution of average maximums is apparent, ranging from 30 °C near the north coast to below 3 °C in the mountainous areas of the south-east.

 Average minimum temperatures in all seasons are highest in northern Australia and near the coastal areas, and are lowest in the elevated areas of the south-east.
 The highest average January minimum temperatures (near 27 °C) are found near the north-west coast, while in winter they exceed 20 °C at some coastal locations in northern Australia and on the Torres Strait and Tiwi Islands.
 In the mountains of New South Wales, it is not unusual to have average low minimum temperatures dipping below 5 °C in January and −5 °C in July.
 Comparatively, most inland (non-mountainous) areas south of the tropics have average July minimum between 0 and 6 °C.

 In the desert, the dry air and clear skies give rather large ranges in temperature between day and night.
 Ranges of 15 °C being typical and 20 °C not quite unusual.
 Light nighttime frosts in winter occur over much of the southern half of the arid zone, where mean July minimum temperatures are mostly in the 3 to 6 °C range.
 Moving north, frosts become increasingly rare, with mean July minimum being around 10 °C on the northern boundary.

 The highest maximums in Australia are recorded in two regions, the Pilbara and Gascoyne regions of north-western Western Australia and the area extending from south-western Queensland across South Australia into south-eastern Western Australia.
 Many locations in this region have recorded temperatures exceeding 48 °C. In January, average maximum temperatures exceed 35 °C over a large area of the interior and exceed 40 °C over areas in the north-west.
 The highest summer maximums in the Pilbara and Gascoyne average at around 41 °C (in some years daily maximums consecutively exceed 40 °C for several weeks at a time).